If your doctor suspects pancreatic cancer, he or she may have you undergo one or more of the following tests:

 Preparing for your appointment

 Start by making an appointment with your doctor if you have any signs or symptoms that worry you.
 He or she may recommend tests and procedures to investigate your signs and symptoms.
-If your doctor determines you have pancreatic cancer, he or she might refer you to:
+If your doctor suspects you have pancreatic cancer, he or she might refer you to:

 - A doctor who treats cancer (oncologist)